Leafhoppers and Planthoppers

 By the looks of the photos, you would think they are huge – but they are only about the size of a grain of rice.

 There are a few in the hopper family that are considered large at 0.5 inches.

 The Harm They Can Do

-Generally speaking, the hoppers are in low volume and do not bother plants too much, so it is a huge garden pest for traditional gardeners.
+Generally speaking, the hoppers visit in low volume thus do not bother plants too much.
+The insects are not huge garden pests for traditional gardeners.

 Some Leafhoppers Carry Bacteria

-Several species of leafhoppers are serious agricultural pests because they carry a bacteria that causes a virus and will cause wilting and death to crops.
+Several species of leafhoppers are serious agricultural pests because they carry bacteria that cause a virus and will cause wilting and death to crops.
 The common leafhoppers are listed below.

 • Beet leafhopper